Estimation and Testing of Forecast Rationality with Many Moments: Introduction

-The outline of this paper is as follows.
-Section \ref{sec:EKT} provides a brief review of EKT (2005) method for testing forecast rationality and motivates moment selection issue that inspires the development of the suggested estimation procedure.
-Section \ref{sec:selection}, built on the P-GMM estimation method, selects valid and relevant moment conditions within the framework of EKT (2005), for which the moment selection consistency is presented.
-Section \ref{sec:numerical} includes simulation examples to shed light on the statistical properties of the developed estimation and testing of forecast rationality.
-Section \ref{sec:empirl} presents a real data analysis using data from the Survey of Professional Forecasters to further illustrate the performance of the\\ suggested P-GMM estimation.
-We conclude this paper in Section \ref{sec:conclusion}.\looseness=-1
+The structure of this paper is as follows.
+Section \ref{sec:EKT} addresses the moment selection challenges within the EKT (2005) framework, motivating the development of the proposed estimation procedure.
+Section \ref{sec:selection} introduces the P-GMM estimation method, which selects valid and relevant moment conditions in the EKT (2005) context, along with demonstrating moment selection consistency and asymptotic normality.
+Section \ref{sec:numerical} provides simulation examples to illustrate the statistical properties of the proposed P-GMM estimation and testing approach for forecast rationality.
+Section \ref{sec:empirl} presents a real data analysis using the SPF dataset to showcase the practical performance of the P-GMM estimation.\\ We conclude this paper in Section \ref{sec:conclusion}.
+All technical proofs are listed in the Appendix.\looseness=-1